Valieiev/Diceus-test-task/README.md

 4. **WaitingForConfirmationState**:
     - The bot waits for the user to confirm the extracted data.
     - If the user confirms the data, the bot sets the state to `WaitingForAgreementState`.
-    - If the user requests a retake, the bot returns to `WaitingForDriverLicense` state.
+    - If the user requests a retake, the bot returns to `WaitingForVehicleCertificate` state.

 5. **WaitingForAgreementState**:
     - The bot informs the user about the fixed price for the insurance.
     - If the user agrees to the price, generates a car insurance document
-    - After processing, the bot sets the state to `WaitingForDriverLicenseState`
+    - After processing, the bot sets the state to `WaitingForPassportState`